Tell your Health Minister to stand up to food companies on sugar

 The World Health Organization and our Dietary Guidelines recommend we reduce our added sugar intake on the basis that overconsumption of added sugars presents serious health issues.

 A CHOICE investigation found that added sugar labelling could help consumers avoid 26 teaspoons of unnecessary sugar per day – that’s up to 38 kilograms a year!

 At their most recent meeting, Food Ministers renewed their commitment to improve the health of Australians.
 They want to help people make healthy food choices, and sugar labelling is a necessary step to achieving this.

 In 2015, the World Health Organization (WHO) released a recommendation that no more than 10% of total daily energy intake should come from added sugars.
 So for an average adult intake of 8,700 kilojoules, this equates to 52 grams or 13 teaspoons of added sugar.

 How much sugar is in your food?
 Try this ABC quiz.

 The WHO made a further recommendation that added sugar intake be reduced to below 5% of total energy intake.
 This recommendation was made because added sugars increase overall energy intake and may also reduce an individual’s intake of more nutritious foods, leading to an unhealthy diet, weight gain and increased risk of non-communicable diseases.

-Correspondingly, the 2013 Australian Dietary Guidelines advises Australians to limit their intake of foods and beverages containing added sugar, especially all sugar sweetened drinks, sports drinks, confectionery, biscuits and cakes.
+Correspondingly, the 2013 Australian Dietary Guidelines advise Australians to limit their intake of foods and beverages containing added sugar, especially all sweetened drinks, sports drinks, confectionery, biscuits and cakes.

 “We have solid evidence that keeping intake of free [added] sugars to less than 10% of total energy intake reduces the risk of overweight, obesity and tooth decay,”